What to expect when closing on a house

 You may be able to move into the home on the very same day that closing is complete—perhaps as soon as you finish signing the paperwork.
 This timeline however, may be impacted by any contingencies in the contract related to the seller staying in the home for a period of time after closing.
 This scenario is often referred to as a rent-back and is typically requested so that the seller has time to find a new home or ready it for occupancy.

 Who is present at the closing?

 Closing on a home is often done in steps and on different days.
-All parties do not have to be present, but the following parties may be present:
+All parties do not have to be present, but the following parties often are:

 - Closing agent, who might work for the lender or the title company

 - Attorneys: The closing agent might be an attorney representing you or the lender.
-Both sides may have attorneys.
-It’s always a good idea to have an attorney present who represents you and only your interests.
+It’s always a good idea to have a real estate lawyer present who represents you and only your interests.

 - Title company representative, who provides written evidence of the ownership of the property

 - Home seller or their representative

 The closing agent conducts the settlement meeting and makes sure that all documents are signed and recorded and that closing fees and escrow payments are paid and properly distributed.

 Closing costs are the fees and expenses you must pay before becoming the legal owner of a house, condo or townhome.
 You can expect to pay 2-5 percent of the mortgage loan in closing costs.
 The 2021 national average for closing costs including taxes was $6,905 including transfer taxes, according to CoreLogic.
 Washington D.C. had the highest average closing costs at $29,888, while Missouri had the lowest at $2,061, according to the same report.

 Closing costs vary depending on the purchase price of the home and how it’s being financed but typically, closing costs include: